 Introduction to the engineering profession and its disciplines.
 Introduction to engineering design.
 Visualization of objects.
 Manual sketching of pictorials (isometric, oblique).
 Solid modeling using SolidWorks CAD software.
 Multi-view projection theory and standard engineering drawing practices (reading, dimensioning, auxiliary views and section views).
-Required for all engineering students.
 3 credits.

 L.EGR-106: Intro to Engineering II

 Engineering design process applied to a team project involving the creation of a product that meets specific design specifications.
 The design project and other engineering problems will involve conceptualization, analysis, and implementation.
 Oral and written reports that are typical of engineering design process are required.
-Required for all engineering students.
 Prerequisite: L.EGR-105.
 3 credits.

 L.EGR-231: Engineering Statics

 An introduction to engineering statics.
-Topics include vectors, resultants, equilibrium, structural analysis, centroids, friction, and moment of inertia.
+Topics include vectors, resultants, equilibrium, structural analysis, centroids, shear and bending moment diagrams, friction, and moment of inertia.
 Prerequisite: L.MAT-150 or above.
 3 credits.